zubxxr/Vehicle-Data-Simulation-and-Visualization/Occlusion_Challenge/README.md

 6. **Dynamic Updates**:
    - Implement a **button** (or similar mechanism) to **retrieve new data** and update the plot automatically.
 This will simulate **real-time updates** of the vehicle and pedestrian movements, with the status and danger zones being updated.

-7. **(Optional) Vehicle and Pedestrian Optimization**:
-   - After implementing the danger zone detection, you can **optimize placement** by adjusting vehicle or pedestrian positions for **maximum safety** (e.g., moving vehicles further apart, or changing pedestrian placement to avoid collisions).

 ---

 ### Submission Requirements: